The Egyptian Museum of Antiquities

 - Tutankhamen’s tomb (Most of its content is now moved to the GEM)

-- Coffins and mummies from the new kingdom, and the late period
+- Coffins and mummies from the new kingdom and the late period

-- The Royal mummies room (Moved to the National Museum of Egyptian Civilization)
+- The Royal Mummies Room (Moved to the National Museum of Egyptian Civilization)

-- The animal mummies room
+- The animal mummy room

 - The contents of Yuya and Thuya’s tomb